 Aviation is one of the fastest growing sources of greenhouse gas emissions and the most climate-intensive form of transport.
 Aviation emissions have more than doubled in the last 20 years and the sector is responsible for an estimated 4.9% of man-made global warming.
 T&E campaigns with other actors, including members of the International Coalition for Sustainable Aviation (ICSA), for global targets and effective measures to reduce emissions within the aviation sector, for reduction measures at EU level to meet EU reduction targets and for removing exemptions on fuel taxation and VAT for airlines in the EU.

 The EU has long been a global force for cleaner transport.
 As a first mover, its standards have not only benefited citizens but given European industry a huge advantage by setting examples in transport regulation that are often replicated by emerging markets.
-Recently there have been moves by some to slow down or stop this trend – through trade deals like TTIP and CETA and EU initiatives such as ‘REFIT’ and the Better Regulation agenda.
+Recently, there have been moves to slow down or stop this trend – through trade deals like TTIP and CETA as well as EU initiatives such as ‘REFIT’ and the Better Regulation agenda.
 This campaign aims to retain and, where possible, improve Europe’s ability, and willingness, to legislate for the common good in general, and for more sustainable transport in particular.

 If left unchanged, EU legislation promoting biofuels for transport will lead to higher, not lower greenhouse gas (GHG) emissions.
-T&E and other environmental organisations are campaigning for Europe to address the environmental impact of indirect land use change (ILUC) caused by biofuel production.
-Read the drivers & impacts of Europe's biofuel policy, download our briefing on ILUC and take a look at our report into how the EU could manage the impact of an ILUC-based policy on existing biofuels production.
+T&E and other environmental organisations are campaigning for Europe to fully address the environmental impact of indirect land use change (ILUC) caused by biofuel production.
+Read about the EU biofuels policies, download our briefing on the most recent ILUC study and take a look at a dedicated website on bioenergy.

 One of the most important steps Europe can take to save drivers money, combat climate change, and create high-tech jobs is to require carmakers to produce more efficient vehicles.
 In 2008, the EU introduced legally-binding CO2 standards, for the first time setting a goal that, on average, new cars sold in Europe in 2015 should emit 130 grammes of CO2 per kilometre.
 This weak target has been met early, and most carmakers are on track to meet the 2021 goal of 95g.
 Half the improvement results from carmakers manipulating the obsolete test that must be replaced in 2017.
 The Commission also needs to make a new proposal for 2025 standards for cars and vans in 2016.